 interfacing MPI-based parallel libraries, the predefined MPI error

-assigned to and retrieved from communicators, windows and files using
+can be assigned to and retrieved from communicators, windows and files

 When the predefined error handler